![]() | ![]() |

 forming around the garden house.
 I try to favour and maintain these

-paths and animate visitors
+paths and animate visi

 |